pnshiralkar/room-slot-booking-django/README.md

 * Used React.js for frontend
 * API Endpoints created for user login/signup, manage rooms, timeslots, bookings
 * Used Swagger for API Documentation

+## Details of the project :
+ * Project can be used by the room managers to create, update or remove rooms and corresponding time slots.
+ * A Room manager can view the bookings of his rooms on the dashboard
+ * A customer can book rooms or cancel the bookings.
+ * A customer can see summary of bookings on the dashboard
+ * The sample database already has following users created : \
+  **1. Superuser** - username: admin, password: admin \
+  **2. Customer** - username: test_customer, password: cust1234 \
+  **3. RoomManager** - username: test_roommanager, password: rmngr1234